Showroom Camera

 state to be used during interactive configuration.
 To do this with a

-, all that's required is to create the appropriate
+ShowroomCamera, all that's required is to create the appropriate

-and IShowroomCameraArcRotateState
+IShowroomCameraMatchmoveState and IShowroomCameraArcRotateState objects and

-provide them to the ShowroomCamera
+provide them to the ShowroomCamera at the appropriate times.

 // From ShowroomCamera.Demo()